degemer/httpd-monitoring/README.md

 Use [Bundler](http://bundler.io) to install it.

 Just run `bundle`.
-It will install everythin needed.
+It will install everything needed.

 You should then be able to directly use `httpd-monitoring` command.